winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 #### Vowel Sounds and Spelling - Concepts

+Vowel sounds will typically be stroked using the thumbs of each hand on the vowel keys on the steno machine (the bottom row).

 When stroking a word, you will typically be stroking full syllables (beginning consonant sound + vowel sound + ending consonant sound [if any]).
 The output will be an appropriate Devanagari _maatra_ attached to the beginning consonant for that vowel sound.
 Reminder: The default _a_ (schwa) sound is automatically assumed and therefore no maatra would appear.
 This would apply to most syllables you stroke.

 However, we also have to consider the following cases:
-1. How is a vowel sound strokes when the syllable starts with a vowel sound.
+1. How is a vowel sound stroked when the syllable starts with a vowel sound.
-2. Is a vowel sound stroked any differently when there is no ending consonant to the syllable?
+2. Is a vowel sound stroked any differently when there is no ending consonant at the end of the syllable (i.e. the syllable ends with a vowel sound)?
-3. Is a vowel sound stroked any differently when the final syllable in the word ends in an audible vowel sound?
+3. Is a vowel sound stroked any differently when the final syllable in the word ends in a vowel sound?

 Having different stroke patterns for the same vowel sound in cases like these is used by some English theories to help avoid [word-boundary errors](https://www.artofchording.com/multistroke/prefixes-and-suffixes.html#word-boundary-errors).
 Therefore, we will do the same in this theory when needed to avoid word-boundary errors.

 We also have to consider nasalization.
-Both vowel and consonant sounds can have nasalisation indicated in Devanagari by Bindu/Chandrabindu for vowel nasalisation and Anusvar (looks the same as a Bindu) for consonant nasalization.
+Both vowel and consonant sounds can have nasalization indicated in Devanagari by Bindu/Chandrabindu for vowel nasalization and Anusvar (looks the same as a Bindu) for consonant nasalization.
 Nasalization will typically be treated as the same as adding an "n" sound, with the exception that for some words consonant nasalisation will be treated as adding an "m" sound.

 Keeping this in mind, our documentation for vowel sounds will include:
 - Base: This will document the standard way of stroking a vowel sound in a syllable